-I attest that the information on the preceding pa ages is true and correct.
+the preceding pages is true and correct.

 Signature Date

 Print Name

-Title -

-RESIDENT SECTION 3 SELF-CERTIFICATION AND SKILLS DATA FORM
+Resident Section 3 Self Certification and Skills Data Form

 The purpose of this form is to comply with HUD Section 3 administration and certification regulations.
-Certification for Section 3 Workers or other Low-Income Persons Seeking Employment, Training or Contracting

-I, , aı m a legal resident of the United S tates and meet the income ent as defined within this Certificati My home address is: s Must be a Street a address not a P O Box # Apt Number City State Zip Home # Cell # County of Residence Graduated High Scho ol or GED (mon th/year): I Read and Speak English F luently: Yes or No Attended College, Tra ade, or Technic al School: Yes or N No Graduated?
-Yes or No Yes ar Graduated: Check the Skills, Tr □D □EI □Ci □W Rep □Ri rofessions in which rywall Finishing ectrical abinet Hanging /indow/Door lacement eccptionist eaching/Training poofing h you have been employed or cont Interior Painting Interior Plumbing Door Replacement Construction Cleaning Sales Personal Care Aide Concrete/Asphalt Work Welding Other □Framing □Exterior Plumbing □Trim/Carpentry □Exterior Framing □Telephone Customer Service □Landscaping I am certifying as a Se (Check all that apply) r: ☐ Person seel king Training or Perso n seeking employment ☐ A low or very-low t □Employed d by a Section 3 Business Concern □YouthBuild Participant ☐I live in the service of project contain radius of project site or if fewer th nan 5,000 people a radius My total annual inco me is \$ • may be disqualified as employment, or contra an applicant and acts that resulte me amount at the I/or a certified Sect d from this certific e time of this docur on is true and correct.
-If found to be in tion 3 individual which may be ground cation.
-I attest under penalty of perj ment is being signed and notarized.
-I ds for termination of training, ury that my income annually Signature Date Printed Name:
+Certification for Section 3 Workers or other Low-Income Persons Seeking Employment, Training or Contracting , am a legal resident of the United States and meet the income eligibility and federal guidelines for a Section 3 Resident as defined within this Certification.
+My home address is: Must be a Street address not a P O Box # Apt Number City State Zip Home # Cell # County of Residence Graduated High School or GED (month/year): I Read and Speak English Fluently: Yes or No Attended College, Trade, or Technical School: Yes or No Graduated?
+Yes or No Year Graduated: Check the Skills, Trades, and/or Professions in which you have been employed or contracted to do for others: Drywall Hanging Stucco Siding Drywall Finishing ☐ Window/Door Replacement Door Replacement ☐ Interior Painting Construction Cleaning Trim /Carpentry ☐ HVAC ☐ Exterior Framing Roofing ☐ Electrical ☐ Landscaping Welding ☐ Interior Plumbing Fencing Metal/Steel Work Concrete/ Asphalt Work Exterior Plumbing ☐ Other Cabinet hanging Heavy Equipment Operator ☐ Person seeking employment or I am certifying as a Section 3 worker:

+Person seeking Training (Check all that apply): ☐ A low or very-low income resident ☐ Employed by a Section 3 Business Concern ☐YouthBuild Participant □ I live in the service area or neighborhood -one-mile radius of project site or if fewer than 5,000 people a radius of project containing 5,000 people.
+My total annual income is \$ I certify that all of the information given on this Certification is true and correct.
+If found to be inaccurate, I understand that I may be disqualified as an applicant and/or a certified Section 3 individual which may be grounds for termination of training, employment, or contracts that resulted from this certification.
+I attest under penalty of perjury that my income annually is at or below the income amount at the time of this document is being signed and notarized.
+I understand that proof of this statement may be requested in the future.
+Signature Date Printed Name: